 - Training Visa – Subclass 470:

-- This visa allowed applicants to take part in workplace based trainings to enhance thier skills in thier current occupation, area of territory study, field of expertise.
+- This visa allowed applicants to take part in workplace based training to enhance their skills in their current occupation, area of territory study, field of expertise.
 This visa allowed to participate in a professional development training programmed in Australia.

 - Temporary Graduate visa (subclass 485):